rishiraj145/uni/replit.md

 - **2025-01-29**: Implemented A-Z/Z-A sorting functionality with toggle button
 - **2025-01-29**: Enhanced picklist data with additional properties for filtering
 - **2025-01-29**: Added CLEAR ALL and APPLY buttons in filter modal with proper functionality
+- **2025-01-29**: Created reusable CameraCapture component for actual photo capture across all scanning pages
+- **2025-01-29**: Implemented camera click functionality on Tote, SKU, and Shelf scanner pages that captures and stores images temporarily in browser
+- **2025-01-29**: Added Delete/Add/Click action buttons to all scanner pages for complete camera functionality
+- **2025-01-29**: Enhanced all three scanning pages with real camera photo capture, temporary image storage in sessionStorage, and image management UI

 ## User Preferences
 - Mobile-first design approach